martyearthy/teslareplay/README.md

 - **Local Video Playback**: Uses the browser's native `VideoDecoder` API to play MP4 files frame-by-frame.
 - **Privacy-First**: All processing happens locally in your browser.
 No video or telemetry data is uploaded to any server.
+- **TeslaCam Folder Support**:
+  - Drop your entire `TeslaCam/` folder (or choose it in the UI) instead of picking single files.
+  - Automatically groups per-camera clips into a single “clip group” by timestamp.
+  - Tags clip groups by folder (e.g. `RecentClips`, `SentryClips`, `SavedClips`) and Sentry event folder when present.
+- **Clip Browser + Previews**:
+  - Sidebar clip list with **lazy** thumbnail generation and a **mini route preview** (from SEI GPS) when available.
+  - Designed to scale to large folders without eagerly loading every MP4 into memory at once.
+- **Multi‑Camera Playback (2×2 grid)**:
+  - Plays up to 4 cameras in sync (Front/Back/Left/Right) using WebCodecs decoding per camera.
+  - Layout presets + per-tile focus mode for quick inspection.
 - **Telemetry Visualization**:
   - **Speed**: Current vehicle speed in MPH.
   - **Gear Indicator**: Park, Reverse, Neutral, Drive.